-Once the value of the 2021 long-term incentive award was determined, the Committee granted the long-term incentive award as a combination of: (i) stock options; (ii) PSUs with a three-year performance period.
+Once the value of the 2021 long-term incentive award was determined, the Committee granted the long-term incentive award as a combination of: (i) stock options; (ii) PSUs with a three-year performance period; and (iii) a 2021 emerging stronger PSU award with a two-year performance period.
 The 2021 emerging stronger PSU award was granted to motivate and reward employees to continue to drive Company performance, emerge stronger from the pandemic and accelerate the Company's transition to become a networked global organization.
 Due to the rules for how the grant date fair value of long-term incentive awards must be calculated for GAAP accounting purposes, the 2021 Summary Compensation Table may not reflect the same stock option and PSU values described below.
 In addition, the values for GAAP accounting purposes can increase or decrease each year, causing volatility in the long-term incentive awards reported.